The Most Incredible People Are Often the Most Overlooked.

 When The Pieces Started Coming Together

-I had already started moving toward blog copywriting—but something still felt off.
+I had already started moving toward blog copywriting — but something still felt off.

+The idea of ongoing retainers didn’t sit right with me.
 The expectation of constant output didn’t feel sustainable.
+And honestly… it didn’t feel necessary.

 I kept coming back to the same quiet question: